shashikbanda/ProductSearch/README.md

 ### How To Run

 - Make sure postgres server is running locally.

+- If postgres is not installed --- `brew install postgresql`

 - `bundle install`